 Contrary to the rhetoric of many digital evangelists, national borders do matter, and increasingly so.
 Key steps to respond to this digital reality: invest in local technology ecosystems and local talent development.
 Also, cultivate key relationships with local technology partners as well as policymakers.
 We found that only about half of the companies we surveyed are making such investments so far.

 Developing local talent can take time.
-Many firms are finding other ways to deal with diminished global labour mobility.
+Many firms such as Cooper Parry are finding other ways to deal with diminished global labour mobility.
 For example, two-thirds of respondents say they are increasing investments in automation to offset labour restrictions.

 Use technology as part of the solution.
 New and emerging technologies raise new complications in a fragmented operating environment, but they also offer new solutions to succeeding in that environment.
 A case in point is 3D printing.
 On one hand, firms must consider different national rules about how data can be stored, used or moved as it moves between the printing/manufacturing location and the designers, customers or other parts of the supply chain.
 Yet the same technology opens entirely new and flexible options to organise global manufacturing footprints.
 Similarly, companies will need to rethink their optimal cloud structure or degree of cloud centralisation.
 These decisions will vary according to how a firm’s value chain and customers are organised around the world.